mpram/vis-insp-fof-hol/README.md

 This accelerator doesn't not require developer skills, you will learn by doing supported for Microsoft Cloud Solution Architects along the way.

+To know more about this accelerator, download the file **Visual Inspections for Factory Floor.pdf** in the **Instructions** folder in this repository.

 **Delivery:**